joshuaeckroth/csci431-website/notes/informed-search.md

 breadth-first search, in that it always considers better alternatives before going "deeper."
 The A algorithm here is optimal on weighted graphs because it simply considers the true path cost (unlike breadth-first search), and proceeds from the lowest cost path.

-Furthermore, if $h(s)$ always /underestimates/ the true cost of a path from $s$ to the goal, then the A algorithm is optimal.
+Furthermore, if the heuristic $h(s)$ always *underestimates* the true cost of a path from $s$ to the goal, then the A algorithm is optimal.
 If we call the true cost function from $s$ to the goal $h^\*(s)$, then we are saying that if $h(s) \leq h^\*(s)$ for all $s$, then A is optimal.
 When this restriction is met, we call the algorithm A\*.

-An $h$ that meets this /underestimation/ criterion is an /admissible/ heuristic, and turns the A algorithm into A*, which we call an admissible search algorithm.
-Furthermore, A* is the most efficient algorithm (called "optimally efficient") that uses some particular heuristic.
+An $h$ that meets this *underestimation* criterion is an *admissible* heuristic, and turns the A algorithm into A\*, which we call an admissible search algorithm.
+Furthermore, A\* is the most efficient algorithm (called "optimally efficient") that uses some particular heuristic $h(s)$.
 This means that any other search algorithm using the same heuristic will check no fewer states than A\*.

 How poorly $h$ estimates the actual cost to the goal makes one $h$